-Prerequisites: NUR 201 and 213 (or placement credit); admission to the Professional Nursing Program; registered nurses only.
+Prerequisites: Admission to the Graduate and Professional Studies Nursing Program; registered nurses only.

 Prerequisite or Corequisite: PSY 220.

 NUR 307.
 Health Promotion Through the Life Span.
 7.

 This course prepares the student to function as a direct-care provider to individuals and families across the life-span, experiencing expected life stressors.
 The course prepares the student in health promotion and disease prevention activities.
 Fall.